opendevshop/devshop/README.md

 ![DevShop Logo](./assets/logo-new-light-bg.png)

-[DevShop][1] is an **Open Source DevOps Framework** and a set of reusable **components** designed to improve the web development and server management process.
+[DevShop][1] is an **Open Source DevOps Framework** and a set of reusable **components** designed to improve the web development, testing, and server management process.

-The goal of DevShop is to provide a complete **web development pipeline** out of the box, while empowering users to choose their own server infrastructure and systems architecture.
+The goal of DevShop is to provide a complete **web development & testing pipeline** out of the box, while empowering users to choose their own server infrastructure and systems architecture.

 DevShop uses [Ansible & Ansible Galaxy][2] for server configuration, [Symfony Console][3] for command line tools, and [Drupal][3] for the web interface.

+### Core Values

+#### Empower and Actualize.
+  - Empower site builders to launch their own sites and services on any computer.
+  - Actualize user's missions by freeing them from the burden of building their own platform

+#### Simplify and Demystify.
+  - Simplify the management of complex systems by defining core building blocks and designing components that work independently of the platform.
+  - Demystify computing by maintaining configuration for the entire vertical stack, down to Linux and services, all the way up to container management platforms, hyper

+#### Collaborate & Engage.
+  - Collaborate with developers and systems administrators to build a product that fits their needs first.
+  - Engage the community to work together towards the common goal of  a complete OpenOps platform and healthy ecosystem of tools.

+#### Lower Costs & Barriers
+  - Lower the cost of running sites with a host-agnostic platform, commoditizing servers, and moving maintenance costs of DevOps tools off of organizations and on to the community,
+  - Lower the barriers of entry into the DevOps world for all.

-### Philosophy
+### Design Principles

-The philosophy of DevShop is transparency, simplicity, and modularity:
+The design principles of DevShop are transparency, simplicity, and modularity:

   - **Transparency:** *Control systems at the service level.*

     DevShop manages services like